 Timely Year End Tax Actions

 Making last minute charitable contributions could be even more effective.
-If your tax rate is scheduled to decrease in 2018, then your deductions are more valuable if they are claimed against this year’s income.
-Charitable deductions will be preserved under the new tax bill, yet is an effective way to boost your 2017 deductions on short notice.
+If your tax rate is scheduled to decrease in 2019, then your deductions are more valuable if they are claimed against this year’s income.
+Charitable deductions have been preserved under the new tax bill, yet is an effective way to boost your 2018 deductions on short notice.

 Pay Some More Taxes:

 The new tax bill limits how much state and local taxes (SALT) individuals are able to deduct.
 The limit under the bill is no more than $10,000 of a combination of property taxes and either income or sales taxes.
 Any 2018 state and local income taxes paid ahead of time would need to be counted on next year’s taxes, according to the bill.